killergerbah/asbplayer/README.md

 4. When the video is paused, use asbplayer's overlay UI to access asbplayer features.
 5. Use [AnkiConnect Android](https://github.com/KamWithK/AnkiconnectAndroid) for Anki integration.

+## Offline usage

+The asbplayer website can be used offline thanks to offline PWA support provided by [vite-pwa](https://vite-pwa-org.netlify.app/).
+Updates will be fetched the next time you use the website with an Internet connection.

 ## Common issues

 ### asbplayer can't connect to Anki.
 It shows an error message e.g. 'Failed to fetch.'